Back to all posts

 Booking Questions to Send Before a Month-Long Stay

 Use direct questions.
-They get better answers than asking, “Is it quiet?”
+They get better answers than “Is it quiet?”

-• What grocery store, market, or pharmacy would you use for normal weekly errands?
+What grocery store, market, or pharmacy would you use weekly?Whether routine errands are easy

-• Is there a cafe or coworking option nearby if the apartment is not ideal for one workday?
+Is there a cafe or coworking option nearby?Your backup plan if the apartment fails for one workday

 StayWork Recommendation

-For a quieter remote-work month in Mexico City, use this order:
+Use this order for a quieter remote-work month in Mexico City:

 1. Start with Narvarte if your work calendar is serious and you want the most practical quiet base.